ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/indexes/search-engine/corax.markdown

 ---

-### Server-Wide Search Engine
+### Select Search Engine: Server Wide

-Select the search engine for all the databases that run on a given server by modifying the server's [settings.json](../../server/configuration/configuration-options#settings.json).
+Select the search engine for all the databases hosted by a server by modifying the server's [settings.json](../../server/configuration/configuration-options#settings.json) file.
-E.g. add `settings.json` these lines:
+E.g. -
 {CODE-BLOCK: csharp}
 {
     "Indexing.Auto.SearchEngineType": "Corax"